awilson96/jacobs_ladder/README.md

     - Dynamic tuning according to key
     - Incremental note transition tuning model
     - Minimum pitch drift model
-    - Configurable tuning allowing the user to select whih intervals to use
+    - Configurable tuning allowing the user to select which intervals to use
-    - Create default tuning configs
-    - Create static tuning capability with no pitch drift
 6. Accurate key determination
     - Only change key when it results in a better tuning
-    - Keep the key the same if the key is still in the list
-    - Only keep track of the major keys until major keys no longer describe the notes being played
 7. Rhythem generators capable of creating complex rhythems for Jacob to play
     - Individual note rhythem
     - Chord rhythem